itsmusa/Product-preview-card-component/README.md

-# Product preview card component - Responsive Single Page
+# Product preview card component - Responsive

 This project a coding chalenge from frontendmentor.io